-- Identify and understand the significance of a garden and designed landscape and identify the current baseline; - Assess the potential impact of a proposed change on the site and its setting; and, - Mitigate by identifying options to avoid, reduce or compensate for adverse impacts, and to enhance positive benefits.
+- Identify and understand the significance of a garden and designed landscape and identify the current baseline; - Assess the potential impact of a proposed change on the site and its setting; and, - Address any adverse impacts by identifying opportunities for mitigation in line with mitigation hierarchy (avoid, reduce, compensate).
+Compensatory measures should only be considered once opportunities for avoidance and reduction have been fully explored.